oliche/oliche.github.io/_posts/culture/2022-12-18-citations.md

 My regular slog through the chlorinated cross-chop of the water aerobics class is all that stands between me and a longboard-only existence.
 **Barbarian Days, John Finnegan**

 He had been diving and escaping the unimaginable just as narrowly as I did.
-His leash had not broken, however; he was reeling in his board.
+His leash had not broken, however; he was reeling on his board.
 As he did so, he turned to me with a manic look in his eyes and yelled "This is great!".
 It could have been worst.
 He could have yelled "This is interesting !".
 **Barbarian Days, John Finnegan**

 Better to follow the deeply unsexy advice you're probably sick of hearing, the "eat your vegetables and take the stairs" of  financial planning: instead of hunting for a magic system or an advisor whith a golden touch, put your money in a big dull low-fee index fund and forget about it.